Skip to content

 By day 100, I was reviewing about 150 cards daily.
 Manageable.
 By day 200, it was pushing 250.
 By day 300, I was regularly hitting 300+ cards and spending over an hour just on reviews before I could add any new material.

 The math was against me.
 SM-2's ease factors had dropped on hundreds of cards, creating that "ease hell" problem where cards come back way too often.
-I tried the common fixes -- installing the "ResetEZ" add-on, adjusting the starting ease, changing the interval modifier.
+I tried the common fixes: installing the "ResetEZ" add-on, adjusting the starting ease, changing the interval modifier.
 Each fix helped for a week or two, then the review count crept back up.

 By day 400, I was spending 90 minutes every morning on reviews.
 I'd skip weekends to get a break, then face a wall of 600+ cards on Monday.
 I dreaded opening the app.
 My streak was a prison sentence, not an achievement.
+If that daily volume sounds familiar, the article on how many flashcards to review per day covers how to set a limit before the load takes over.

 The breaking point